texastribune/scuole-data/README.md

 [This Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/notebooks/clean_entity_identifiers.ipynb) (revised in 2025) should do all that for you.

 If you're unlucky to run into any other formatting errors, first of all (sorry!), second of all, try to write a solution in a Python notebook and add it to this README so it can be reproduced the following year and properly documented.

+### District and campus models

+Each year, there's a possibility that campuses and districts change names, are added, or are removed.
+We rely on the `reference.csv` in each year's TAPR folder to create a `entities.csv` file that will create models for districts and campuses.

+Instructions on how to take the `reference.csv` and create a new `entities.csv` are in the [`format_new_entities` Jupyter Notebook](https://github.com/texastribune/scuole-data/blob/carla_readme_changes/format_new_entities.ipynb) — we should be doing this every year.

+We do some district and campus name re-formatting in the Jupyter Notebook (i.e. Cayuga H S --> Cayuga High School).
+Abbreviations, the Regex for those abbreviations, and the string to replace them with are in `campus_name_abbrev_guidelines.xlsx`.

+When you update entitites in [the scoule database](https://github.com/texastribune/scuole#updating-entities), you will be erasing the existing district and campus models and then re-adding every district and campus based on that `entities.csv`.
+This should take care of districts and schools that get renamed/removed/added.

 ### Making sure TAPR header data matches